iso4free/spedit/README.md

 For show referense image check menu 'View>Tool panels>Referense'.

 Click to 'Referense' window to open any image used as reference.

-You can select primary and secondary colors click on any color in palette with left (primary) or right (secondary) mouse buttons.

-Also You can select any color just clickin' on primary or secondary colors with left button or set it to transparent clickin' by right mouse button.

-To swap colors, press X key or click on middle button (with red and green circled arrows) between primary and secondary colors.

-To manage palette, You can import it from palette file in HEX format (more formats will be added in future) or import from image file.
-For now, palette limited 256 indexed colors only, but in future this limits may be cancelled.

-To reset palette to default colors just use menu 'Palette>Reset palette'.

-You can export palette in HEX format to use it for any purpose.

 THE FUTURE
 ==========